US tightens rules on four more Chinese state 'propaganda' outlets

 The state-run news organizations will be required to report details on their US-based staff and real estate transactions to the State Department.
 Their reporting will not be restricted, officials said.

-"These four outlets are not media outlets; they are propaganda outlets," David Stilwell, the top US diplomat for East Asia, told reporters.
+"These four entities are not media outlets; they are propaganda outlets," David Stilwell, the top US diplomat for East Asia, told reporters.

 He declined to say if the four outlets would be asked to reduce their US-based staff -- action taken against the five organizations that were earlier designated.